Plesoun/lsw3_gatherer/README.md

 `docker build -t gatherer .`

-Run via
+Run via:

-`docker run -v /your/configfile/location:/conf gatherer`
+`docker run --rm -v /your/configfile/location.conf:/conf/gatherer.conf gatherer`

+remember, If you are using the storage, make sure it is accessible from the container, use `--network host` if needed